muhanad40/Small-Multi-Step-Subscription-App/README.md

 ### What is this?
-This is an SPA built using TypeScript/React for Numan.
+This is a tech test submission for a job application.
+It's a SPA built using TypeScript/React.
 This project uses Jest for testing.

-### Trello board
-I used Trello to manage this project.
-You can [see it here](https://trello.com/b/SxiX0rr3/numan-test);

 ### Requirements:
 - Node version >= v10.14.2